WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `Object`
 - Required: Yes

 The suggestions that is currently selected.
-When this component used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `LinkControlSearchInput`.

 ### suggestions

 - Type: `Array`
 - Required: Yes

 The list of suggestions to render.
-When this component used with `LinkControlSearchInput`, this property is provided by `URLInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `URLInput`.

 ### suggestionsListProps

 - Type: `Object`
 - Required: No

 List of additional HTML properties passed to the element wrapping the list of suggestions.
-When this component used with `LinkControlSearchInput`, this property is provided by `URLInput`.
+When this component is used with `LinkControlSearchInput`, this property is provided by `URLInput`.

 ### createSuggestionButtonText
 ### suggestionsQuery